-See Table 3-1. four sets of marks.
+See Table 3-1.
+The quarter scale contains of four sets of marks.
 Each set represents a specific lumber thickness.
 Saw kerf and shrinkage allowance are included, but actual board thickness will vary slightly depending on blade thickness and tooth set.